idfive/Developer-Documentation/docs/general/content_migration/overview.md

 ## Content exporting CMS specifics

-### Wordpress content exporting
+### WordPress content exporting

-- If the site you will be importing on is another Wordpress site, simply look at the built in tools/export feature.
+- If the site you will be importing on is another WordPress site, simply look at the built in tools/export feature.

 ### Drupal 7 content exporting